itsjamiefhill/infra-ds923p-devops/docs/02-volume-configuration.md

 }
 ```

-This approach achieves the same goal of persistent storage while working within Synology Nomad's limitations.
+This approach still works but is considered Docker-specific rather than using Nomad's native configuration.

 ## Storage Classes